One game at a time: A journey through Notre Dame's 2021-22 women’s basketball season

 With Westbeld grabbing 18 rebounds to match the Purcell standard by an Irish player and tossing in 15 points, and with Miles netting 16 points and, clutching 11 rebounds, ND pulled away in the second half of its win over first-time opponent Western Illinois.

 SOUTH BEND — The fans were finally back, Sam Brunelle demonstrated that she’s back, and Notre Dame players performed like a seamless, selfless bunch who had each other’s backs during the season opener.

 On top of it all, Maya Dodson contributed in a manner that suggested she’s always been here.

-With Dodson, the graduate transfer from Stanford, pumping in a career-high 25 points and blocking four shots during her official Irish debut, Notre Dame pulled away in the second half, shredding Ohio 105-69 at Purcell Pavilion.
+With Dodson, the graduate transfer from Stanford, pumping in a career-high 25 points and blocking four shots during her official Irish debut as Notre Dame shredded Ohio at Purcell Pavilion.

 Just a year ago, the visiting Irish lost 86-85 to virtually these same Bobcats in that opener.